bfernandesbfs/Responder/README.md

 ## Why do we want to do this?

-Basically, we want to send data through this list and we need anyone to anwser whether or not they can perform this action.
+Basically, we want to send data through this list and we need someone to anwser whether or not they can perform this action.
 And how can we do this?
-The idea beyond this implementation is to have a fusion of delegate pattern and Notification Center using Chain of Responsibility
+The idea behind this implementation is to have a fusion of delegate pattern and Notification Center using Chain of Responsibility

 ![alt text](./Docs/Img/Img02.png)

-Following this example, we need to walk each object and wonder if we can execute or not execute an action if not then we wonder to next into the chain
+Following this example, we need to go through each object and check if we can execute or not execute an action, if not then we check to next element in the chain

 ```swift